Wednesday, 12th July

 *Only for Spanish speakers

-The night of Max Estrella is a cultural event, similar to the Dubliners' "Bloomsday", that takes place along an evening to honour the Spanish writer Ramón María del Valle-Inclán; the characters of his work "Luces de Bohemia: Esperpento"; as well as other writers.
-Since 2012, the event has taken place on March 27, the same day as World Theatre Day.
+The night of Max Estrella is a cultural event, similar to the Dubliners' "Bloomsday", that takes place along an evening to honour the Spanish writer Ramón María del Valle-Inclán and the characters of his work "Luces de Bohemia: Esperpento", as well as other writers.
+Since 2012, the event has taken place on March 27th, the same day as World Theatre Day.

 Thus, we will be visiting some of the streets, squares and alleys of downtown Madrid representing scenes and reading passages from the book.
 Snacks will be provided as well.